-Posted on October 24, 2017 by Michael Levy and Stuart Simington
+Posted on October 24, 2017 by Stuart Simington and

 On the road again: scope of protection for councils under s45 of the Civil Liability Act 2002 expanded